JJAnalytics/Actionable-Insights-for-Developers/README.md

 - Which app genres are most in demand across all age groups?

-- What monetization strategies should developers consider based on app demand?
+- What monetisation strategies should developers consider based on app demand?

   <a href="https://github.com/JJAnalytics/Actionable-Insights-for-Developers-/blob/main/Dashboard.png">View Dashboard</a>